-Eighty percent of Walden’s students who responded to the 2016 Student Satisfaction Survey are working full time or are self-employed.
-Another 10% are working part time.
+Eighty percent of Walden’s students who responded to the 2018 Student Satisfaction Survey are working full time or are self-employed.
+Another 10% are working part-time.

-No first-time, full-time undergraduates enrolled in fall 2015.
-The first-year retention rate of first-time, part-time undergraduates is 19% based upon students who enrolled in fall 2015 and returned in fall 2016, as reported to Integrated Postsecondary Education Data System (IPEDS).
-Please note this is based on a cohort of 209 part-time, first-time students.
+The first-year retention rate of first-time, full-time undergraduates is 50% based upon students who enrolled in fall 2017 and returned in fall 2018, as reported to the Integrated Postsecondary Data System (IPEDS).
+Please note this is based on a cohort of 2 first-time, full-time students.
+The first-year retention rate of first-time, part-time undergraduates is 25% based upon students who enrolled in fall 2017 and returned in fall 2018, as reported to IPEDS.
+Please note this is based on a cohort of 126 part-time, first-time students.

-The graduation rate for first-time, full-time, degree-seeking undergraduates is 11%, based upon students who enrolled in fall 2010 and completed a program within 150% of the normal time to completion, as reported to the Integrated Postsecondary Education Data System (IPEDS).
+The graduation rate for first-time, full-time, degree-seeking undergraduates is 100%, based upon students who enrolled in fall 2011 and completed a program within 150% of the normal time to completion, as reported to the Integrated Postsecondary Education Data System (IPEDS).
 As noted above, Walden University is primarily a graduate institution, and undergraduate students enrolled at Walden do not typically fall into the category of first-time, full-time students.
-The reported rate is based on a cohort of 18 students, and should therefore be interpreted cautiously, as it reflects less than 0.6% of the total undergraduate students entering Walden University in the fall of 2010.
+The reported rate is based on a cohort of 1 student, and should therefore be interpreted cautiously, as it reflects less than 0.01% of the total undergraduate students entering Walden University in the fall of 2011.

 Due to the small cohort size, and to preserve the privacy of personally identifiable information, disaggregated graduation rates by gender, major racial and ethnic subgroup, and Federal Student Aid recipient status are not disclosed.